davood91/Football-insigts/README.md

 ## User Interaction

-- This application is built using **Python's Tkinter library** for the UI
+- Built using **Python's Tkinter library** for the UI
 - Users interact through **dropdown menus and buttons** to retrieve insights
 - Retrieved data is displayed within the application window

-🚀 This **Tkinter UI tool** simplifies football analytics for better coaching strategies!
+🚀 This **Tkinter UI tool** simplifies football analytics for better team management!